The DOs and DON’Ts of Contacting a Ph.D. Supervisor.

 DO learn about their research, but DON’T contact them (at least not yet!).

 First, go to the department’s website and review the faculty’s research and teaching areas.
-Second, pick three faculty members whose research aligns with your interests.
+Second, pick two to three faculty members whose research aligns with your interests.
 The next step is not to contact them; instead, mention them in your statement of purpose (SOP).
-Explain how and why you are interested in working with those three faculty members, which will illustrate your research interests.
+Explain how and why you are interested in working with those two to three faculty members, which will illustrate your research interests.

 DO investigate their current research interests and activities.

-When writing your statement of purpose, pitch a topic that will interest the faculty members and complements the research they are currently conducting.
+When writing your SOP, pitch a topic that will interest the faculty members and complements the research they are currently conducting.
 Remember, your prospective supervisor might have written the book on your research topic.
 However, they may have moved on to a different topic since publication.